Primary Outcomes (explanation)

 To measure the consumption of fruits and vegetables at school, research assistants (RA) will observe the children during lunch time/afternoon snacks to fill in the school food diaries.
 The food diary will not only cover fruits and vegetables, but also other foods, to put fruit and vegetable consumption in the overall context of a diet.

-Lunch time: The RAs will hand in the food trays (with stickers to identify the sampled children) with standardized portions.
+Lunch time: In Dong Anh, all the lunches in schools are provided in food trays with standardized foods (portioned by the school food provider staff).
+The RAs will hand in the food trays (with stickers to identify the sampled children).
 After children finish eating, they will collect the identified trays, measure the leftover (or extra food – the RA can see if he/she asks for extra food from the teacher/enumerator; and/or estimate the amount of food she/he was given by another student) and fill in the school food diaries for each children.

-Afternoon break: The RAs will observe if the children pick up the provided food or take their home food and fill in the school food diary.
+Morning break: The RAs will observe if the children pick up the provided food or take the food home and fill in the school food diary.

-To measure the consumption of fruits and vegetables at home, children will be instructed by RAs to fill in the home food diary at home themselves (with the parents’ help).
-The home food diaries will also be done in 2 days as per the school food diaries.
+To measure the consumption of fruits and vegetables at home, children will be instructed by RAs to fill in the home food diary at home themselves (with the parents’ help if necessary).
+The home food diaries will also be done in 3 days, so that what the children eat during the weekend is also recorded.

 Outcome variables for parents: